MILITARY FOSTER PROGRAM

 Supporting Our Military and Their Beloved Pets

 Across the country, every day, men and women of the armed forces are sent to trainings, deployments, and re-assignments in places where their pets cannot go.
 Even on short trips, without a capable friend or ability to afford expensive kenneling services, military pet owners are forced to unwillingly surrender their beloved pets to animal shelters or rescue groups and never see them again.
-With the probability of being reunited again very low, pets are either (hopefully) re-homed, or more likely, euthanized due to overcrowding in animal shelters.
-Even today, 50% or more of the animals that enter a shelter are euthanized.
-Imagine going off to fight for our country knowing that your furry family may be euthanized because no one else could help.
+With the probability of being reunited again very low, pets are either re-homed or euthanized due to overcrowding in animal shelters.
+Even today, one third or more of the animals that enter a shelter are euthanized.
+Imagine going off to fight for your country knowing that your furry family may be euthanized because no one else could help.

 PACT exists for the men and women who put their lives on the line to protect this country every day.
 Our Military Foster Program provides the help and support they need that is crucial to both the animal’s well-being and the owner’s peace of mind.